Guide to Webhooks (with Examples from Jira)

 - Configure the action by specifying a test webhook URL in the URL field.
 In this demonstration, a URL is generated in Request Bin and specified in the URL field.
 You can also configure the headers and body for the web request.
 In this case, Jira will send through the issue data in the automation format.
 You can also configure the action to wait for a response from the webhook before continuing using the Wait for response field.
 Click Save to continue.

 - On the screen that appears, give your automation a descriptive name and click Turn it on to save it.

 Once you've created and enabled a new automation, you can test it.
 The automation above is triggered whenever a user comments on a task.
 If you test the automation by adding a comment to any issue in your project, you'll notice that the request object is huge.
 However, if you drill down, you will find information on the new comment you just added.

 Automations let you build powerful workflows that can integrate into other applications from within the workflow.

 In this article, you learned about what webhooks are, why they're helpful, and how to use them to send data from one application to another, send a notification when an event occurs in a system, and synchronize data between two systems.
 The article also demonstrated how to configure webhooks in Jira.

 Webhooks in Jira let you integrate your task management system with your ticketing system, project management system, and more.
 You can create countless more integrations with webhooks.
 However, you need to write code to react to webhooks and update another application using their API.

-Merge simplifies integrating different systems by offering a unified API that integrates with more than forty HR, recruiting, ticketing, and accounting platforms.
+Merge simplifies integrating different systems by offering a unified API that integrates with hundreds of HR, recruiting, ticketing, CRM, file storage, and accounting platforms.
 Combined with the power of webhooks, and automatic webhook creation, Merge enables your business to use the best tools for the job while seamlessly synchronizing your data.